 The Acer Nitro XV282K KVbmiipruzx is an excellent gaming monitor.
 It has a 4k resolution with a 144Hz refresh rate, and it's one of the first monitors to include HDMI 2.1 inputs, so you can reach its full refresh rate over an HDMI connection.
 It has native FreeSync variable refresh rate (VRR) support, very quick response times, and low input lag for a responsive gaming experience.
 The large 28 inch screen and 4k resolution help deliver crisp images and clear text.
 It has an IPS panel with wide viewing angles, meaning it has a low contrast ratio.
 There's an edge-lit local dimming feature only enabled with HDR content, but it performs terribly and worsens the picture quality.
 Lastly, the monitor has fantastic ergonomics as you can swivel it a full 360 degrees on its round stand.

-The Acer XV282K KV is impressive for office use.
+The Acer Nitro XV282K is impressive for office use.
 The large, 28 inch screen gives you plenty of screen real estate space, and the 4k resolution helps deliver clear text.
-It has fantastic ergonomics, so you shouldn't have issues placing it in an ideal viewing position, and it has wide viewing angles if you need to share your screen with a coworker.
+It has fantastic ergonomics, so there won't be issues placing it in an ideal viewing position, and it has wide viewing angles if you need to share your screen with a coworker.

-We tested the SDR brightness after calibration with the Backlight set to '100' and Max Brightness enabled.
+These measurements are after calibration, in the 'User' Picture Mode, with the Backlight set to '100' and Max Brightness enabled.

 Once again, the vertical viewing angles are good.
-You should see an accurate image whether you're viewing the screen from above or below.
+An accurate image is attainable whether you're viewing the screen from above or below.

 The black uniformity is bad, but this can vary between units.
 There's significant backlight bleed and clouding throughout, and the screen looks closer to gray due to the low contrast.
 Even with local dimming enabled, our test pattern doesn't trigger any dimming zones, so it looks the same.
 The bottom picture (with local dimming) looks a bit brighter because it's in HDR, and you can't adjust the brightness settings in HDR.

-The Acer XV282K KV has good out-of-the-box accuracy, but this can vary between units.
-Colors are only slightly off, but it should be hard to tell for most people.
-The white balance is a bit more off, which affects the shades of gray, and the gamma doesn't follow the target curve at all, so all scenes are brighter than they should be.
+The Acer XV282K has excellent accuracy out-of-the-box.
+Colors are only slightly off, with no noticeable issues.
+The white balance is a bit more off, which affects shades of gray, and gamma is a bit below the sRGB target curve, so all scenes are slightly brighter than they should be.
 The color temperature is on the warm side, giving the image a slightly red tint.
+The most accurate sRGB mode does a great job locking the color gamut to the sRGB limits, ensuring that colors don't look oversaturated.
+Unfortunately, like most monitors, this mode also locks down almost all settings.

 After calibration, the accuracy is remarkable.
 Any remaining inaccuracies to the white balance and colors are nearly impossible to spot by the human eye and the color temperature is extremely close to our 6500K target.

-The Acer XV282K KV's SDR color gamut is fantastic.
+The Acer Nitro XV282K's SDR color gamut is fantastic.
 It has perfect coverage of the commonly-used sRGB color space, and for photo editors, it has great coverage of the Adobe RGB color space.

 The HDR color volume is decent.
 It performs similarly to the SDR color gamut because it displays brighter colors well but struggles with darker ones.

-The gradient handling is fantastic on the Acer XV282K KV.
+The gradient handling is fantastic on the Acer Nitro XV282K.
 There are virtually no signs of banding between shades of similar color.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The Acer XV282K KV has a fantastic response time at its max refresh rate of 144Hz.
+The Acer XV282K KV has an excellent response time at its max refresh rate of 144Hz.
 Motion looks smooth with almost no blur trail behind fast-moving objects.
 There's a bit of overshoot in dark transitions which could lead to some artifacts in dark scenes.
-We recommend using the 'Normal' Over Drive setting because it's quicker and has less overshoot than 'Extreme'.
-'Normal' and 'Off' perform about the same but since the Over Drive setting is locked to 'Normal' with VRR enabled we suggest this setting instead.
+It's recommended to leave VRR enabled, as it performs the same as the 'Normal' Over Drive setting.
+This setting delivers the best overall experience, as it's quicker and has less overshoot than 'Extreme'.
+'Normal' and 'Off' perform about the same but since the Over Drive setting is locked to 'Normal' with VRR enabled we suggest this setting instead for a more consistent experience if you decide to disable VRR.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The Acer XV282K KV has a flicker-free backlight, which helps reduce eye strain.
+The Acer Nitro XV282K has a flicker-free backlight, which helps reduce eye strain.

-The input lag of the Acer XV282K KV is very low.
-It's a bit worse than the LG 27GP950-B when gaming at 60Hz, but it shouldn't be noticeable.
+The input lag of the Acer Nitro XV282K is very low.
+It's a bit worse than the LG 27GP950-B when gaming at 60Hz, but it isn't noticeable.
 We measured the BFI input lag with the setting on 'Extreme', and by setting it to 'Normal' we got a lower measurement of 4.4ms.
-We didn't measure HDR input lag because our tool is limited to HDMI 2.0, so we wouldn't be able to measure the input lag at its max refresh rate.
-However, we don't expect the input lag to increase in HDR.

 The Acer XV282K KV has a few extra features, including: